nanomq/nanomq/README.md

 #nanomq-nng : for users & nng project.

-More communities on github, slack, reddit, twitter, gitter, discord are coming soon.
+More communities on GitHub, Slack, Reddit, Twitter, Gitter, Discord are coming soon.

 ## Authors